2. Are the training positions being offered salaried?

 Scholarships are available for certain subjects, look for information under Scholarships in the section headed “Fees and Finance”.

-We are offering a total of 63 places for a range of subjects.
 To find out which subjects please look under the section headed “Training Programmes”.

 8. I have a degree in "subject".
 Does this mean that I am restricted to teacher training which is only applicable to that subject in Secondary School?

 Most teacher training programmes require a degree in that subject or a closely related one.
 To find further information click on the subjects which have available places under the section headed “Training Programmes”.
 Subject entry requirements are available under each subject.

 9. How many teacher training places are you offering for each subject?